 Access and Publishing of Action Plan and CAPER -- The City of Goldsboro provided citizens with reasonable and timely access to the Annual Action Plan and CAPER related to the City's proposed and actual use of funds.
 This was done through public meetings scheduled by the City, which were advertised in the local newspaper Goldsboro News-Argus and the City's website www.goldsboro.nc.gov.
 Meetings were held within the City limits in or near areas identified as slum and blighted and/or areas of predominantly low-to-moderate income persons.
 All meetings of the City were accessible to persons with disabilities.
-A summary of the City's 2017-2018 Action plan was published in the Goldsboro News Argus on March 28, 2017.
-The advertisement for the CAPER fifteen (15) day-review was published in the Goldsboro News Argus on September 6, 2018.
-Copies of the Plan were made available upon request in accordance with City policies regarding making copies.
+A summary of the City's 2018-2019 Action plan was published in the Goldsboro News Argus on March 31, 2018.
+The advertisement for the CAPER fifteen (15) day-review was published in the Goldsboro News Argus on October 31, 2019.
+Copies of the Plan will be made available upon request in accordance with City policies regarding making copies.

 Public Hearings -- The City of Goldsboro provides for a minimum of two public hearings and/or meetings per year to obtain citizens' views and to respond to proposals and questions at all stages of the compilation of the Action Plan.
-A public hearing was held on Monday, October 15, 2018 at 7:00 pm during the regular meeting of the Mayor and City Council to allow citizens to review the CAPER.
+A public hearing will be held on Monday, November 18, 2019 at 7:00 pm during the regular meeting of the Mayor and City Council to allow citizens to publicly comment on the CAPER.